vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 Well, ladies 'n gentlemen ... drum roll, please ...

+## Meet VirtualBox

+VirtualBox is a cross-platform, open-source "[virtualization](https://www.virtualbox.org/wiki/Virtualization) product for enterprise as well as home use."
+VirtualBox is installed _on_ an existing **host** operating system ("OS") &ndash; such as Windows or Mac OS X &ndash; as an application, i.e. a VM.
+While running as an application/VM on your computer, VirtualBox then allows a **guest** OS to be loaded and run, within its own virtual environment.
+Thus, VirtualBox can be used to run a virtual Linux computer _inside_ your Mac or Windows PC, as opposed to next to it (such as in a dual-boot configuration).

+To deploy a VM on one's computer, the user must first create a VM within VirtualBox and properly configure the slew of possible options.
+While this is *really* not as difficult as it sounds, the prospect can seem daunting to non-computer-geeks.
+Such unfortunates are in luck, however.

 ## Meet Vagrant

-[Vagrant](http://www.vagrantup.com) is a cross-platform, open-source tool for building and distributing computing environments.
+[Vagrant](http://www.vagrantup.com) is also a cross-platform, open-source tool.
+After you install VirtualBox on your computer, Vagrant itself makes it so you do not need to deal with VirtualBox directly.
+Vagrant was created for software developers, so they could build and share computing environments with other developers.
 It works with [virtualization](http://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine (on your local Mac or Windows PC) that is sandboxed, or sectioned-off, from your local environment.

-## Meet VirtualBox

-VirtualBox is also a cross-platform, open-source "[virtualization](https://www.virtualbox.org/wiki/Virtualization) product for enterprise as well as home use."
-VirtualBox is installed _on_ an existing **host** operating system ("OS") &ndash; such as Windows or Mac OS X &ndash; as an application.
-While running as an application on your computer, VirtualBox then allows a **guest** OS to be loaded and run, within its own virtual environment.
-Thus, VirtualBox can be used to run a virtual Linux computer _inside_ your Mac or Windows PC, as opposed to next to it (like in a dual-boot configuration).

 ### A Match Made in Heaven